-14 highly motivated PhD candidates have now been recruited to a range of positions across Europe requiring skills in; structural dynamics, system identification, verification and validation, uncertainty quantification & propagation, joint modelling, modal analysis, Bayesian statistics, real-time dynamic substructuring and modelling wind turbine blades.
-The successful candidates will be employed as Early Stage Researchers (ESR) in for 3 years and will receive a highly competitive salary.
+14 highly motivated PhD candidates have been recruited to a range of positions across Europe requiring skills in; structural dynamics, system identification, verification and validation, uncertainty quantification & propagation, joint modelling, modal analysis, Bayesian statistics, real-time dynamic substructuring and modelling wind turbine blades.
+The successful candidates are employed as Early Stage Researchers (ESRs) for 3 years.

 ESR 1- Atmaram Muraleedharan, University of Sheffield, United Kingdom